-The ignition switch should be turned off only when the engine is idling.
+The ignition switch should be turned off only when the vehicle is stopped and the engine is idling.

 Manual transmission

 Do not drive the vehicle with the clutch disengaged (i.e., when the clutch pedal is depressed) or with the shift lever in the neutral position.
 Engine braking has no effect in either of these conditions and the risk of an accident is consequently increased.